k9mil/statum/README.md

 [MongoDB](https://www.mongodb.com/) is necessary for the functionality of the web app, so some knowledge is required and MongoDB is required to be installed on your local machine.

+1. To host this web app, you need to register a [Twitch](https://dev.twitch.tv/console/apps/create) Application which will server as the basis of this program.
+2. After you have registered the Twitch Application, you have to click "Manage" and locate the "CLIENT ID" which you can paste in the config.py file.
+3. Generate an OAuth token, after that, you have to put that in the config.py file aswell.
-1. Open your terminal/command line where the source code for statum is located.
+4. Open your terminal/command line where the source code for statum is located.
-2. Install the dependencies needed via "pip install -r requirements.txt" (if that doesn't work, try pip3 instead of pip)
+5. Install the dependencies needed via "pip install -r requirements.txt" (if that doesn't work, try pip3 instead of pip)
-3. Setup the app for flask: $env:FLASK_APP="statum"
+6. Setup the app for flask: $env:FLASK_APP="statum"
-4. Setup the environment variables for flask: "$env:FLASK_ENV="development" (optional, debug mode)
+7. Setup the environment variables for flask: "$env:FLASK_ENV="development" (optional, debug mode)
-5. Run the flask web app via "flask run".
+8. Run the flask web app via "flask run".

 After that, you're set.